 Any of those URLs can be typed into your browser's address bar to tell it to load the associated page (resource).

-A URN is a URI that identifies a resource by name in a particular namespace.
+A Uniform Resource Name (URN) is a URI that identifies a resource by name in a particular namespace.

 The two URNs correspond to